ant-design/ant-design/components/date-picker/index.en-US.md

 ### Common API

-The following APIs are shared by DatePicker, YearPicker, MonthPicker, RangePicker, WeekPicker.
+The following APIs are shared by DatePicker, RangePicker.

 | Property | Description | Type | Default | Version |
 | --- | --- | --- | --- | --- |